fardog/ts-pool/README.md

 A generic resource pool implementation in [Typescript][].

-**Warning:** This implementation has tests, but I haven't used it anywhere yet;
-it probably has bugs and oversights.
+**Warning:** This implementation has superficial tests, but I haven't used it anywhere yet; it probably has bugs and oversights.
 I wrote it off the top of my head as an exercise, without any real planning.
 If I use this in real code, I'll remove this warning and actually publish it.

 [Typescript]: https://www.typescriptlang.org/